harol5/database-engineering-fundamentals/ACID.md

 ## *Consistency*
 2 types:
-- in data -> state of the data. referential integrity
+- in data -> state of the data. referential integrity, related to the database design.
-- in reads -> not synchronized
+- in reads -> not synchronized, running parallel transaction.

+### Eventual Consistency
+the data will be updated eventually, (master -> writes, followers -> reads)

 ## *Durability*
 persistent of committed transactions in non-volatile storage.